Toms River High School North: Athletics

 The boys' cross country team won Group IV state championships in 1982, 1986, 1987, 1989, 1990 and 2002.
 Under the tutelage of Matt Jelley, who was coach at Toms River North from 2000 until 2007 when he was hired to become coach at Temple University, the team won six county titles, a Shore Conference title, three South Jersey Group IV state titles, a Group IV state championship, and was ranked in the top 25 of the country four times reaching a high of 17th in 2004, with Jelley named by The Star-Ledger as its coach of the year for cross country in 2001.

 The boys' soccer team finished the 1983 season with a record of 18–6–1, having earned the South Jersey, Group IV sectional title as the tenth seed with a 3–1 win against Vineland High School and came back from a two-goal deficit at halftime to win the state Group IV title in 1983 with a 3–2 win over Kearny High School in the tournament final played at Princeton University.
 The team earned the South, Group IV sectional title in 2004 with a 2–1 victory against Shawnee High School.

 The boys bowling team won the overall state championship in 1987.

-The wrestling team won the South Jersey Group IV state sectional title in 1990.
+The boys' wrestling team won the South Jersey Group IV state sectional title in 1990.

 The ice hockey team won the overall state championship in 1993.
 From 2004 to 2006 the men's ice hockey team was considered a top public power.
 The Mariners finished the 2004–05 season with a 17–4–1 record and were Shore Conference Champions but were ineligible for state playoffs due to receiving three disqualifications (game ejections) in regular season play.
 In the 2005–06 season, Kevin Raylman took over as head coach of the program, while the team was in a very competitive, predominantly private school division, they were able to compile a 19–8–2 record.
 In the state tournament, the Mariners received the #3 rank in public schools and were able to make it to the semi-finals, where they lost to eventual state champions Randolph High School, 3–1.

-The competition cheerleading squad, led by Ida Clendenin, has won many titles, including 1995, 1996, 1997, 1998, 1999, 2001 Ocean County Champions, 1999 NJCCA State Champion Stunt Group and the 1999 NCA Myrtle Beach Spring Classic Champions.
+The competition cheerleading squad, led by Ida Clendenin, has won the 1995, 1996, 1997, 1998, 1999 and 2001 Ocean County championships, and was the 1999 NJCCA State Champion Stunt Group and the 1999 NCA Myrtle Beach Spring Classic champions.